 The Thermae Sylla Spa Wellness Hotel combines the medical benefits of thermal water with luxurious spaces and relaxation.
 The hotel is very close to Athens and suitable for a weekend break or a longer vacation all year around.
-The playrooms and access to the spa pools make it a family-friendly spa and wellness hotel.
+There is a playroom and kids are also allowed to use the outdoor thermal pool.
+Thermae Sylla Spa & Wellness Hotel is a family-friendly hotel.

 The hotel is located on the Greek island of Evia.
 The journey by car takes about 3 hours total from Athens centre or Athens airport including a 45-minute ferry boat ride from a small port called Arkitsa on mainland Greece.
 From Volos airport (operating for international flights in the summer season) the distance to the hotel is about 2 hours including a boat ride from Glyfa port.